simras/scripts_histone_marks/README.md

 To explore how ChIP-seq occupancy changes with rate of transcription (measured by pNET-seq) scripts have been developed to plot ChIP-seq occupancy on metagenes

 ### Plotting many metagene profiles in one plot
-In one visualization genes are divided by transcrion rate in 10th, 20th,... quantiles, the an occupancy line is plotted for each group across the metagene.
+In one visualization genes are divided by transcrion rate in 10th, 20th,... quantiles, then line representing average genomic coverage is plotted for each group across the metagene.

     plot_histone_marks.R

 ### Plotting many metagene profiles in one plot
 First an intermediate data format is created to easy processing of the big dataset.
-Then the data sets are loaded z-score normalized and this script will plot data on genes with rate of transcription not in the lower and higher 25th quantiles.
+Then the data sets are loaded, z-score normalized and this script will plot data, disregarding genes with rate of transcription in the lower and higher 25th quantile.

     print_profile_ex_50pct.R